GIPdA/ArduinoQbs/README.md

 -
 ##### TODO list:
-- Add support for Windows and Linux,
-- Add the option to set the serial port for programming,
 - Add all AVR boards,
 - Qt Creator plugin for project wizard,
 - Qt Creator plugin for missing features (board selector, serial console)